 At the Centeno-Schultz Clinic, we are experts in the treatment of ligament injuries.
 We pioneered a nonsurgical treatment for anterior cruciate tears in patients over 10 years ago.
-It involves using a patient’s own bone marrow-derived stem cells and PRP.
+It involves using a patient’s own bone marrow concentrate (containing stem cells) and PRP.
 We have published our clinical successes.
 We have used these skills and knowledge to treat the loose ligaments commonly found in EDS in children.
-Treatment options include bone marrow-derived stem cells and PRP.
+Treatment options include bone marrow concentrate (BMC) and PRP.
 Both are powerhouses of healing that can accelerate healing and enhance stability.
 The integrity of a given ligament is easily evaluated in our clinic.
-Ultrasound is then used to precisely inject PRP or stem cells into the loose of partially injured ligaments.
-Injections without guidance commonly utilized in other clinics are below our standard of care as there is no guarantee that the PRP or stem cells are actually injected into the loose or damaged ligaments.
+Ultrasound is then used to precisely inject PRP or BMC into the loose of partially injured ligaments.
+Injections without guidance commonly utilized in other clinics are below our standard of care as there is no guarantee that the PRP or BMC are actually injected into the loose or damaged ligaments.
 The injections for some have been life-changing.

 MF is a 12 y/o French girl with a known history of EDS and mast cell activation syndrome (MAST) who presented to the Centeno-Schultz Clinic with a 3-year history of headaches, neck pain, stomach pain, fatigue, visual problems, and frequent upper and lower extremity dislocations.
 Her knees, wrists, and shoulders would come out of joint daily creating pain and disability.
 This is referred to as a subluxation.
 Prior to her treatments at our clinic, she would have 3-5 joint subluxations per day.
 This severely compromised MF and her family.
 She was no longer able to attend school and required the use of a wheelchair.
 Her symptoms began after a traumatic ski injury.
 Treatment in France included rest, heat, ice, physical therapy none of which provided benefit.